Skip Navigation

 Editorial Responsibilities

-The Editorial Board will continuously work to monitor/safeguard publication ethics: guidelines for retracting articles; maintenance of the integrity of the academic record; preclusion of business needs from compromising intellectual and ethical standards; publishing corrections, clarifications, retractions, and apologies when needed; and ensuring that there is no plagiarism and no fraudulent data in publications.
-Editors maintain the following responsibilities: the responsibility and authority to reject/accept articles; no conflicts of interest with respect to articles they reject/accept; the acceptance of a paper when reasonably certain; promoting the publication of corrections or retractions when errors are found; and the preservation of the anonymity of reviewers.
+The Editorial Board will continuously work to monitor/safeguard publication ethics, including guidelines for retracting articles; maintaining the integrity of the academic record; preclusion of business needs from compromising intellectual and ethical standards; publishing corrections, clarifications, retractions, and apologies when needed; and ensuring that there is no plagiarism and no fraudulent data in publications.
+Editors maintain the following responsibilities: the responsibility and authority to reject/accept articles; ensuring there are no conflicts of interest with respect to articles; accepting papers only when reasonably certain of their validity; promoting the publication of corrections or retractions when errors are found; and preserving the anonymity of reviewers.

 MANUSCRIPT PREPARATION